Shop every DSCR lender in America. We negotiate — you close faster.

 Arkansas’s effective property-tax rate of 0.62% is among the three lowest in the country.
 Assessment is at 20% of fair market value, and millage rates are set at the county, municipal, and school-district level.
 Total millage in Bentonville, Rogers, or Fayetteville typically runs 50-60 mills; Little Rock runs 60-75.

-State income tax was cut meaningfully in 2023 and 2024 and now tops out at approximately 4.4% for 2026.
+State income tax was cut repeatedly in 2023, 2024, and 2025 and now tops out at 3.9% for 2026 — one of the lower graduated-rate states.
 Out-of-state investors must file an Arkansas non-resident return reporting rental income.
 Arkansas has a franchise tax on LLCs of $150 per year (flat).

 Insurance costs in Arkansas are moderate but tornado/wind exposure is real — the state sits in the southern end of Tornado Alley.
 Expect $1,200-$1,800 per $300K of dwelling coverage, with wind/hail deductibles of 1%-2% of dwelling value.
 Northwest Arkansas (hilly terrain) tends to run slightly cheaper than the flat Delta region.